joseph-montanez/zig-php-ext/README.md

                                       ^~~~~~~~~
 ```

-For the time being when you run into this you need to go into the `cimport.zig` file then replace:
+For the time being when you run into this you need to go into the `cimport.zig` file then replace.
+I do try to auto patch this, but you first build will fail.

 ```zig
 pub const struct_zend_atomic_bool_s = opaque {};